Return to Redox menu

 The presence of three Te means a total negative oxidation number of −6.

-To offset this, each Sc must be a +3.
+To offset this (and make the formula have a charge of zero), each Sc must be a +3.

 Problem #22: Determine the oxidation number of Si in SiF62¯.